You are here

 "'No achievement but through Arabic': The Ibero-Almohad education of Samuel ibn" 2011

-Job Placement: Assistant Professor in the Department of Spanish and Portuguese at New York University.
+Job Placement: Assistant Professor (awarded tenure and promoted to Associate Professor in Fall 2017) in the Department of Spanish and Portuguese at New York University.

 She earned her PhD in Near Eastern Studies at Cornell (2011) and her B.A. at Yale (2005), and researches and teaches in the area of medieval Iberian literary and intellectual history.
 Her particular interests fall temporally during the reign of Alfonso VIII in Castile and include the Tibbonid school of translators, the rise of the Almohad dynasty, the reception of al-Ghazali in al-Andalus and medieval representations of Alexander the Great.
 Her current project, entitled "No Achievement But Through Arabic," is a study of two early thirteenth-century Arabic translators working in Castile and Provence and represents the revision and expansion of her doctoral dissertation.
 She is also beginning work on a new project which will comprise, in part, a historiographic reappraisal of the literary sources for the life of Abraham ibn al-Fakhkhar and his relatives.